A Message from the Executive Director

 We have challenging tasks ahead of us, and it will be a heavy lift.
 I am confident that CPTC is ready.
 It is an honor to serve as Clover Park Technical College’s first Chief Diversity Officer, a compassionate change agent courageously leading our College’s EDI efforts.
 I appreciate President Loveday for her vision and ongoing support in moving EDI initiatives and interventions forward.
 We are in this together, lean in.

-June 19th, 2020 is the 155th anniversary of Juneteenth.
-This year Juneteenth is underscored by the national coverage and current events around issues of racial violence, injustices and systemic inequity.
+June 19th, 2021 is the 156th anniversary of Juneteenth.
+Juneteenth continues to be underscored by the national coverage and current events around issues of racial violence, injustices and systemic inequity.
 Clover Park Technical College, its Office for EDI, and Diversity Committee stand firmly against all acts of violence, racism, and bigotry.
 It is our campus’ responsibility to model respect, equity, and inclusion, and to speak out against inequities and injustices in our community and society.
 We hope that the knowledge provided below will encourage everyone to collectively lean-in to dismantle institutional racism and combat historical and present injustices rampantly impacting our Black community.

 What is Juneteenth?